Skip to main content

 In Y 10 and 11 we have a 2-year KS4 model.

-- In Y 10 and 11 KS4 core subjects are set by ability and option subjects are mixed ability (RE and PSHE are taught in English classes)
+• In Year 10 and 11, KS4 core subjects are set by ability and option subjects are mixed ability (RE and PSHE are taught in English classes)

-- In Y10 and 11 KS4 students are divided into two half-year populations, namely x and y.
+• In Year 10 and 11, KS4 students are divided into two half-year populations, namely x and y.

-- All lessons are 60 mins in length and there are 25 lessons a week, we operate a 2 week cycle – you can see a breakdown below.
+• All lessons are 60 mins in length and there are 25 lessons a week, we operate a 2 week cycle.

-- PSHE provision is delivered as a discrete subject in Y10 and in Y11.
+• PSHE provision is delivered as a discrete subject in Year 10 and in Year 11.

 Additional Information